-- Consider wearing a mask at all times in the airport/on the plane and you may want to consider wiping down your seat and tray table with a disinfectant wipe. - Try to select non-stop options if possible or limit the number of stops
+- Wear a mask at all times in the airport/on the plane and you may want to consider wiping down your seat and tray table with a disinfectant wipe. - Try to select non-stop options if possible or limit the number of stops

-Guidance for using public transportation
+Guidance for using public transportation such as buses, trolleys, subways or trains:

-- Consider wearing a mask on public transit. - Practice social distancing and avoid crowded areas as much as possible.
+- Masks should be worn on all forms of public transit - Practice social distancing and avoid crowded areas as much as possible.
 Consider traveling at non-peak times, leaving seats/rows between you and other passengers if possible. - Follow all posted guidance and instructions provided by transit authorities.
-Look for social distancing instructions or physical guides, such as signs indicating where to stand or sit to remain at least 6 feet apart from others. - Wash your hands thoroughly or use hand sanitizer after using public transport.
+Look for social distancing instructions or physical guides, such as signs indicating where to stand or sit to - Wash your hands thoroughly or use hand sanitizer after using public transport.